HKSSY/COMP3335_GP13/wordpresssecurity/enable_2fa/step1.md

+By some estimates, about 30000 to 50000 websites get hacked every day.
+Being secure in the internet world becomes more and more important and it is necessary to protect your website and the data.
+In this scenario, we will teach you how to enable the Two-factor authentication(2FA) function on your WordPress / WooCommerce platform to become more secure.

 We'll start by downloading the docker-compose file.
 Then, we'll execute the docker-compose and select the tag "WordPress" for connecting the WordPress service.

 ## Download the Configuration File